felixchess5/RT-Capstone/FEATURES.md

 - MCP server entry point is `src/mcp/mcp_server.py` (no `main_mcp.py` in this folder).
 - Web interface (Gradio) is implemented; see `launch_gradio.py` and `src/gradio_app.py`.

-This document tracks all features and functionality in the Capstone project.
+This document tracks all features and functionality in this project.

 ## Core Features